nagydani/seedling/seed/TUTORIAL.md

 of the argument.
 Mappers always succeed.

-Let us now construct our own filter, using a generator and a mapper.
+Let us now construct our own filter, using a generator and a mapper!
 Suppose, we want to filter for vowels.
 We need a word that leaves vowels unchanged and fails on everything else.
 The easiest way to do so is to generate all vowels and check the argument against them: